 - I still wouldn’t sort, unless it was a bunch of white onesies that needed bleach after too many blow-outs.

-- I’d keep each bedroom’s occupants’ laundry together instead of doing massive family piles that need to folded and separated.
+- I’d keep each bedroom’s occupants’ laundry together instead of doing massive family piles that need to be folded and separated.

 - I’d still have littles help me.
 My toddlers loved to put wet clothes in the dryer or fold towels.